-- In another bowl, mix together the sugar, oat bran or ground oats, flours, seed & fruit mix, baking powder, and baking soda together.
+- In another bowl, mix together the sugar, oat bran or ground oats, flours, seed & fruit mix, baking powder and baking soda together.

 - Bake for about 20 - 22 minutes, or until a golden brown and a toothpick inserted in the middle comes out with a couple of crumbs sticking to it.
 It took exactly 20 minutes for my muffins.

-*Make it vegan!: These muffins also translates well for vegan recipes.
+You can also use very ripe bananas, but I personally prefer the taste of roasted bananas in this muffin. *Make it vegan!: These muffins also translates well for vegan recipes.
 Swap out the buttermilk for almond or coconut milk and replace the butter with a vegan alternative (I used earth Balance Vegan Buttery Sticks)

 Did you make a recipe?